Another Perfect Murder

 looked around the house to ensure everything was the way I wanted.
 I walked to

 the main road and got onto a shared Auto rickshaw.
-I changed the auto three
+I changed three Auto's before reaching home at 9 PM.
+At home my child was still fast asleep.

 called Sujay on his phone.
 It went unanswered (as expected).
 I called a few

 more times in the next hour.
+I also called my in-laws and asked if Sujay was there.
+I told them that he had been missing since last evening.
 Later I went to his study table where I discovered

 the letter that he had written.

-and told them among sobs how on the previous day he had told me that he did not
+I called my in laws and asked them to call the police.
+They came with police.
+I told them among sobs how on the previous day he had told me that he did not

 find a reason to live and later in the day he had left letting me know that he